simin75simin/libgencrawl/README.md

 - ```python3 -m pip install -r requirements.txt```
 - ```python3 chomsky_lxml.py```
 - search on a libgen mirror, press enter, then paste the resulting url into terminal, press enter
+- type the number of books you wanna crawl for the search, press enter
 - wait and see every book crawled in ```libgencrawl/results```

 # Disclaimer